Downeastrussell/bangazon-inc/book-1-orientation/chapters/INSTALLATIONS.md

 ## 1. Install .NET Core

-1. Visit the [.NET Tutorial](https://dotnet.microsoft.com/download) site, click on your OS and follow the steps to install .NET Core.
+1. Visit the [.NET Tutorial](https://dotnet.microsoft.com/download) site, click on your OS and follow the steps to install -- ".NET Core 3.1 SDK"

-1. In your terminal go to your `workspace` directory and do steps 2 and 3 in the tutorial to verify everything works.
+1.1 In your terminal go to your `IT242` directory and do steps 2 and 3 in the tutorial to verify everything works.

 ## 2. Install [SQL Server Express](https://www.microsoft.com/en-us/sql-server/sql-server-editions-express)